Aid trucks with medical supplies leave Paris for northern Syria

 An operation to evacuate thousands of civilians and fighters from Aleppo began on Thursday, part of a ceasefire deal that would end years of fighting for the city, once Syria's most populous.

-One of the trucks leaving Paris contained materials to help rebuild health care centers destroyed by ground fighting and air strikes.

-Reporting by Michaela Cabrera and Noemie Olive.
-Editing by Patrick Johnston and Larry King
+One of the trucks leaving Paris contained materials to help rebuild health care centres destroyed by ground fighting and air strikes.
+(Reporting by Michaela Cabrera and Noemie Olive.
+Editing by Patrick Johnston and Larry King)